g-etorri/articles/jncie-self-study/l3vpn-configuration/14-l3vpn-config.md

 Ok, now I'll explore each customer individually.
 We have 3 L3VPN customers today

-To keep the organization, before all the configuration let's define the RTs and RDs models.
+To keep things organized, let's define our RT and RD naming conventions before jumping into the config.
 I'll use the identificator 100 for Customer 1, 200 for Customer 2 and 300 for Customer 3.
 For RDs, we'll go with Type 2—the gold standard!
 And for RTs, we'll use our ASN.

 For example, Customer 1 at R8.
 The RD will be 10.0.0.8:100 and the RT will be target:65020:100, got it?
 I bet you do.